Search

 Academic Suspension

 Students who fail to meet the minimum requirements to clear their probationary status are subject to academic suspension for a period of at least two terms (excluding summer term).
-Those desiring to return after the suspension period may apply for Return to the University.
+Those desiring to return to the University after the suspension period must apply for return.
 Such students are placed on academic probation if reinstated.
-Please contact the Office of Undergraduate Studies for more information.
+Please contact the Office of Academic Advising for more information.
 Deadlines for filing this application are 5:00 p.m.
-China time May 1 for return in the subsequent Fall Term and October 15 for return in the subsequent Spring Term.
-If after return the student fails again to meet the minimum academic requirements and is suspended a second time, the student will be ineligible to enroll again in the future.
+China time May 1 for return in the subsequent Fall Term and October 1 for return in the subsequent Spring Term (see section on Return).
+If after return the student fails again to meet the minimum academic requirements and is suspended a second time, the student is eligible to apply for return no sooner than two years or four terms (excluding summer terms) after the term of the second withdrawal.

 Though rarely granted, a student suspended for failure to clear their probationary status may appeal for immediate reinstatement.
-Students should contact the Director for Academic Advising or designee, and adhere to deadlines stated in their suspension letter.
+Students should contact the Director of Academic Advising or delegate and adhere to deadlines stated in their suspension letter.

 In determining a student’s eligibility for academic recognition and honors, only grades earned in Duke Kunshan University courses and Duke University courses are considered.